jtrieu48/FluxDB/README.md

 # FluxDB
-> by Justin Trieu, Michael Vong, and Arzhang Valadkhani
+> Authors: Justin Trieu, Michael Vong, and Arzhang Valadkhani

 ## Description:
 - A Document Database application that can processes JSON Files